 The passive infinitive is used in some constructions using the passive voice.
-It is particularly common after auxiliary verbs (may, should, could, etc.) to indicate what is possible or what is correct.
+It is particularly common after modal verbs (may, should, could, etc.) to indicate what is possible or what is correct.
 The passive infinitive is formed:

 to be + past participle